vuestorefront/payment-template/README.md

 ```

 Optional flags:
-`--misc:enterprise` - set as `true` if you are developing a package as a VSF Core team and it will be enterprise one.
+`--misc:enterprise` - set as `true` if you are developing a package as an Alokai Core team and it will be enterprise one.

 Project will be generated in the `<PAYMENT_TAG>-<ECOMMERCE_TAG>-integration` directory.